Table of Contents

 Comfort

 Most types of crepe fabrics are pretty comfortable.
-However, some synthetic finishes might not be good for your skin.
+However, some synthetic finishes might not be good for your skin.ย Non-Stretch Cotton Crepe is a favorite for those seeking natural fibers.

 Yarn Quality